tfennelly/jenkins-js-builder/README.md

 include in your bundle.
 If so, simply call `withExternalModuleMapping` for each.

 ## Step 5 (Optional): Export
-Exporting the "main" module from the [bundle] is easy:
+Exporting the "main" module (allowing other bundle modules to `import` it) from the [bundle] is easy:

 ```javascript
 bundleSpec.export();